 What does the study involve?

 The study involves five phases.
-In Phase I a comprehensive review of the existing descriptive literature will be conducted.
-In Phase II guided interviews will be carried out with women and in Phase III, women will participate in focus group discussions.
-Phase IV will involve guided interviews with staff and stakeholders and participants in this phase of the research will be invited to reflect on the views of service users, ensuring that the views of service users are at the centre of the project.
-Phase IV will focus on writing the project report and disseminating the findings of the project to maximise the potential impact of this work.
+In Phase I a comprehensive review of the existing descriptive literature is conducted.
+In Phase II guided interviews are carried out with women and in Phase III, women participate in focus group discussions.
+Phase IV involves guided interviews with staff and stakeholders and participants in this phase of the study are invited to reflect on the views of service users, ensuring that the views of service users are at the centre of the project.
+Phase IV focuses on writing the project report and disseminating the findings of the project to maximise the potential impact of this work.

 What are the possible benefits and risks of participating?

 The great potential of this project is to improve women’s health outcomes by increasing the uptake of pre-conception care through a better understanding of the factors influencing uptake.
 The risks involved in participating are minimal, although there is a small risk that participants may find questions upsetting or intrusive.
 In relation to possible benefits of participating, participants may find the information available on the study website useful and will be provided with a summary of the major findings of the project.